balajeetm/balajeetm.github.io/_posts/2017-03-17-leftbrain-rightbrain.markdown

 You've probably spotted a few info graphics in Pintrest or Facebook helping you to identify your dominant thinking hemisphere.<br>
 From books to television series to movies, you can find this stereotyping all around you.<br>
 But is it for real?<br>
-Giving the popularity of the idea, come let's try to explore [WTF](/blog/2017/02/13/welcome-aboard/) in it.
+Given the popularity of the idea, come let's try to explore [WTF](/blog/2017/02/13/welcome-aboard/) in it.

 <img src="/assets/2017-03-17/leftright.png">